How to Refret a Guitar and Why You Should Do It

-Refretting a guitar is one of those things that sounds quite daunting at first.
-Like when you take your first steps fixing your bike, your car, or formatting your PC.
-Similar to these moments, it’s just daunting at first but learning how to refret a guitar can become a handy tool to add to your skillset if you intend to be a casual guitarist or are interested in knowing your instrument a bit better.
+Refretting a guitar is one of those things that sounds quite daunting at first, just like when you take your first steps fixing your bike, your car, or formatting your PC.
+However, learning how to refret a guitar can become a handy tool to add to your skillset if you intend to be a casual guitarist or are interested in knowing your instrument a bit better.

-In some way, refretting your guitar makes it less of a stranger to you and allows you to have a more in-depth knowledge of how these axes are built and assembled when you go to buy your next one.
+In some ways, refretting your guitar makes it less of a stranger to you and allows you to have a more in-depth knowledge of how it is built and assembled when you go to buy your next one.
+The transformative power of refretting can help to take your knowledge of the guitar, as well as your playing skills, to the next level.

 You will start to notice it in little things.
 Depending on how uniform the wear and tear on your fretboard is, you'll notice things like: